ham2k/lib-qson-adif/QSON.md

 - `qsl` : attributes pertaining to the confirmation of the contact.

-Examples: TKTKTK
+A hash of sources, each with a hash of attributes.
+Each source can have a `received` key with a boolean value, indicating whether the contact has been confirmed via that source.
+It can also have `receivedOn` and `sentOn` keys with a date values, along with other source-specific information.

+There is also a top-level `qsl.received` key with a boolean value, indicating whether the contact has been confirmed by any source.

 - `refs` : References to specific operations, activities or awards.

-A list of objects with at least `type` ("contest", "award", "net", etc) and `id` ("IOTA", "NATA", "DXCC") attributes.

-- `sources` : A list of objects, each with a `source` attribute and different fragments of information following the QSON notation (yes, recursion!) obtained from each different source.

-The most common `source` would be "log", representing the bits of information logged by the user, along, for example, data retrieved from "qrz.com" such as name and location of the other operator, under `their`, and perhaps information coming from "pota.app" with details of a POTA activation.

-All these "sources" are merged together to provide the main, summarized information in the root object `qso`, `ours`, `theirs`, `qsl` and `refs` keys.
+A hash of reference types such as "pota", "contest", etc. Each reference should have one or more text keys (such as "K-1234" for a POTA activation) that in turn contain either a boolean, a string label, or a hash with more information.
+Any value, even an empty hash, is considered equivalent to "true".

+For "asymetrical" activities like POTA, SOTA, etc, the default reference is for hunting, and a separate reference for activating is provided under `refs.potaActivation`.

+# Special Cases

+### Multiple Values

+A few keys have the potential of having multiple values for a single QSO, but 99% of the time they are just single values.
+For example, `grid`, or `county`.
+Or a single QSO that references to two contests or two POTA parks.

+In these cases, we append numbers to the attribute name, starting with "2".
+So for example, a QSO with 3 grids would have `grid`, `grid2` and `grid3`.
+A QSO with 2 contests would have `refs.contest` and `refs.contest2`.

+### Discardable values

+Some applications might include keys and values that are not relevant to the QSO itself, but to the application, and do not need to be preserved by other applications.
+These keys should start with an underscode `_`.
+For example, a log-parsing library might include `_number` and `_line` keys to indicate the position of a QSO in the log file.

 # Open Questions

-Is "activity" a good name for the different "things" (contests, awards, nets, operations, programmes) a QSO might be part of?
-Or perhaps "reference"?
-As in "in reference to ..."?
-Or "related", shortened to "rel" or "rels"?
-What about "ops"?

-Should we identify activities hierarchically?
-Like "Contest/CQWPX" and "Net/NATA" and "Award/DXCC" ? or using two fields like `type` and `id`?

 Do we need to worry about mix-mode QSOs?

-A few attributes, such as `grid` or `county`, have the potential of having multiple values for a single QSO, but 99% of the time they are just single values.
-Perhaps we can manage this by using `moreGrids` and `moreCounties` in those special cases?
-Or just have `grids` and `counties` always as arrays?

-How do we handle lists/groups of QSOs?
-Do we need to store common attributes (such as contest refs) for a list?

 # Data References